Toronto Symphony Youth Orchestra

-The Toronto Symphony Youth Orchestra (TSYO) is a high-level orchestral training programme for musicians aged 22 and under, based in Toronto, Ontario, Canada.
-TSYO alumni are found in most major performing organizations in Canada, and many have embarked on solo and chamber music careers worldwide.
-The TSYO is led by the TSO's RBC Resident Conductor, Simon Rivard, and coached by TSO musicians Shane Kim (Violin), Peter Seminovs (Violin), Theresa Rudolph (Viola), Joseph Johnson (Cello), Paul Rogers (Double Bass), Miles Jaques (Woodwinds), Nicholas Hartman (Brass), and Joseph Kelly (Percussion).
+The Toronto Symphony Youth Orchestra (TSYO) is an orchestral training programme for musicians under 22, based in Toronto, Ontario, Canada.
+The TSYO is led by the Toronto Symphony Orchestra's RBC Resident Conductor, Trevor Wilson, and coached by TSO musicians Shane Kim (Violin), Peter Seminovs (Violin), Ivan Ivanovich (Viola), Emmanuelle Beaulieu Bergeron (Cello), Christopher Laven (Double Bass), Miles Haskins (Woodwinds), Nicholas Hartman (Brass), and Joseph Kelly (Percussion).
 Previous conductors include Alain Trudel, who conducted the orchestra from 2004 to 2012, and Shalom Bard.

-Founded in 1974 by Victor Feldbrill, the TSYO has had a close partnership with the Toronto Symphony Orchestra for over 30 years.
-A collaborative on-stage performance named "Side-by-Side" is held annually at Roy Thomson Hall.
+Founded in 1974 by Victor Feldbrill, the TSYO has a close partnership with the Toronto Symphony Orchestra.
+A collaborative on-stage performance by the two orchestras named "Side-by-Side" is held annually at Roy Thomson Hall.
 Additionally, all TSYO members are encouraged to compete in an annual concerto competition.
-The prize of this competition is the opportunity to perform a solo with the Toronto Symphony Orchestra.
+The prize of this competition is the opportunity to perform as a soloist for one of the TSO's young people concerts or with the TSYO.

-Through their affiliation with the Toronto Symphony Orchestra, the TYSO has worked with world-renowned guest artists and conductors.
-Recent guests include: Henning Kraggerud, Vadim Gluzman, James Ehnes, Colin Carr, Pinchas Zukerman, Nadja Salerno-Sonnenberg, Pekka Kuusisto, Yo-Yo Ma, Richard Stolzman, Wynton Marsalis, Christian Lindberg, Colin Currie, Jukka-Pekka Saraste, Gunther Herbig, Maxim Vengerov, Sir Andrew Davis, and TSO Music Director Peter Oundjian to name only a few.
+Through their affiliation with the Toronto Symphony Orchestra, the TYSO has worked with guest artists and conductors including: Henning Kraggerud, Vadim Gluzman, James Ehnes, Colin Carr, Pinchas Zukerman, Nadja Salerno-Sonnenberg, Pekka Kuusisto, Yo-Yo Ma, Richard Stoltzman, Wynton Marsalis, Christian Lindberg, Colin Currie, Jukka-Pekka Saraste, Günther Herbig, Maxim Vengerov, Andrew Davis, Peter Oundjian, Alison Balsom, Alisa Weilerstein, James Gaffigan, and Stéphane Denève.

-The group has toured extensively within Canada and abroad.
+The group has toured within Canada and abroad.
 In 1999, the TSYO represented Canada at the Banff International Festival of Youth Orchestras.
-Other destinations include Quebec, Texas, Massachusetts, California, Japan and Europe.
-In May 2012, the TSYO traveled to British Columbia with performances in Vancouver, Nanaimo and Victoria.
+In 2012, the TSYO traveled to British Columbia with performances in Vancouver, Nanaimo, and Victoria.
+Other destinations have included Quebec, Texas, Massachusetts, California, Japan, and Europe.

 History

-In June 1974, a proposal by Board member John McDougall for a youth orchestra under the Toronto Symphony received funding and unanimous support from the Toronto Symphony Board.
-During its first season, Victor Feldbrill was chosen as the first Music Director of the TSYO.
-On February 2, 1975, the inaugural concert of the TSYO was performed in the MacMillan Theatre at the University of Toronto.
+In June 1974, a proposal by Toronto Symphony board member John McDougall for a youth orchestra under the Toronto Symphony received funding and support from the board.
+During its first season, Victor Feldbrill was chosen as the first music director of the TSYO.
+On February 2, 1975, the inaugural concert of the TSYO was performed in the MacMillan Theatre at the University of Toronto Faculty of Music.

 In the summer of 1985, the TSYO toured in Europe.
 The orchestra performed in the Netherlands, England, and Scotland; the tour began at the International Festival of Youth Orchestras in Aberdeen, Scotland.
 The tour ended at the London Youth Festival, where the TSYO was the only non-British youth orchestra invited to the festival.
 The tour was planned to coincide with the United Nations' International Year of Youth.